 - Citations & References

 - Typed – use a word processor (such as Microsoft Word) on a computer.

-- 12 point font – standard size of the text.
+- Font size – standard size of the text is usually 12-point.

 The first thing to notice is that the basic form of an essay is quite logical.
 Let’s look at the standard structure of an essay starting with the most general.
 You can divide your paper into three main sections: